BruceBuurstra/MovieDataCleaner/README.md

 ## kNN Imputation

-Below we have dataset with a lot of missing values and after running this function values have been imputed where they were.
+Below we have a dataset of movie ratings with a lot of missing values.

 ``` r
 library(MovieDataCleaner)